vpolda/FPGA-MultiBoot/README.md

 ## Typical setup?
 I think this answer would define some of my other questions, but what will a typical setup look like?

-## Why Kria SOM?
+## General

-## Part/core swap(DFX) or full image boot?
- - Dependant on if different i/o is needed per config, ie different external hardware
- - DFX is faster, less intense

-## How much Processor intervention?
-Looks like both DFX and full image require configuration on the processor side, maybe we could look into development of Programmable Logic only.
-Either would require the processor to be the driver or an external microcontroller (if custom board is designed).
-It interfaces with the ICAP interface.
+What type of functionality will require reprogramming?
+How often will the reprogramming occur?
+What is the expected downtime or latency during reprogramming?
+ - This decides partial vs full image reprogramming

+What are the throughput or performance requirements of the system during reprogramming?
+ - ie. can it go under?
+If so, for how long?

+Should reprogramming occur autonomously, based on specific conditions, or via external commands?
+ - This drives if the processor is involved, what type of interface

+Will reprogramming use an operating system (e.g., Linux on the PS) or be controlled bare-metal?
+ - for PS driven only

+How will bitstreams be validated before deployment?
+ - SHA?
+How will failures during reprogramming be handled?
+ - Suggest Golden image

+What mechanisms ensure data consistency during the transition period?

+What data will we capture during reprogramming?
+ - programming time and bit stream size
+ - Memory requirements
+ - Power consumption

 # Requirements
-## Design
- - Switch between at least two configurations
- - Use anything beside jtag programming via external PC

-## Analysis
- - Record boot and load time and power consumption?
- - Relation to bit stream size?
- - Memory requirements?
+WIll fill in as it develops

 # Development

-## PS Driven
+## PS Driven Full image
 ### Crawl
-Boot from memory
+Boot full image from non-violatile memory

 ### Walk
+PS to initiate reprogramming from memory (same image)

 ### Run

-## PL Driven (Hardware only)
-### Crawl

-### Walk

-### Run
+Store second image in memory, offset from original
+PS to initiate reprogramming from memory (second image)

 # Future Developments
 Pull images/DFX cores from remote server.
+PL only reprogramming.